The Beginning (Fallout): Plot

-Moldaver reveals that Rose discovered something siphoning Vault 32's water, and concluded that civilization had returned to the surface.
-Hank dismissed the idea, leading Rose to discover he was hiding something and escape the Vault with her children.
+Back in the present, Moldaver reveals that Hank's wife Rose discovered something siphoning Vault 32's water, and concluded that civilization had returned to the surface.
+Hank dismissed the idea, leading Rose to discover he was hiding something and escape the Vault with their small children Lucy and Norman.
 On the surface, they reached Shady Sands and befriended Moldaver.
 Hank tracked them down and destroyed the city with a nuclear device, but Rose survived as a feral ghoul, being the one sitting at the table next to Moldaver.
-The latter reveals that Wilzig's head contains "Cold Fusion", an infinite power source that requires a code to be used that only Vault-Tec representatives know.
+The latter reveals that Wilzig's head contains "Cold Fusion," an infinite power source that requires a code to be used, which only Vault-Tec representatives know.
 Lucy urges her father to input the code, and he finally does.

 As the cold fusion reactor initiates, the Brotherhood arrives to capture Wilzig's head, fighting their way through the settlement into the observatory and killing most of the NCR defenders as well as many civilians.
 The Ghoul arrives and fights the Brotherhood, exploiting a weakness in their power armor using special ammunition to ambush and kill multiple Knights.
 Maximus seizes the opportunity to reach Lucy and release Hank.
 However, Hank steals a fallen Knight's power armor, knocks Maximus out when the latter learns that Hank was responsible for the destruction of Shady Sands, and tells Lucy to accompany him.
-Lucy refuses, and when confronted by the Ghoul about his family, Hank flees.
+Lucy refuses, and, when confronted by the Ghoul about his family, Hank flees.
 Hoping to find answers, the Ghoul invites Lucy to join him.
 She accepts and kills Rose to end her suffering.
 After they depart, Maximus awakens and witnesses a mortally wounded Moldaver activating the reactor, returning electricity to Los Angeles.
 She asks Maximus what the Brotherhood would do with such power before succumbing to her wounds just as more Brotherhood soldiers arrive.
 Believing that Maximus killed Moldaver, the soldiers commend him for his supposed act, and proclaim him a Knight.

-Later, the Ghoul, Lucy, and CX-404 embark from Hollywood in pursuit of Hank.
-Hank treks across the desert and arrives in the Mojave Wasteland, discovering the city of New Vegas, which appears to be in ruins.
+Later, the Ghoul, Lucy, and CX-404 leave Hollywood in pursuit of Hank.
+Hank treks across the desert and arrives in the Mojave Wasteland, discovering the city of New Vegas.